tc39/proposal-promise-finally/spec.md

 ## CreateCatchFinally ( _onFinally_ )

-The abstract operation CreateCatchFinally takes a Promise Constructor _C_, and an _onFinally_ function, and returns a callback function for use in Promise.prototype.finally.
+The abstract operation CreateCatchFinally takes a `Promise`-like constructor function _C_, and an _onFinally_ function, and returns a callback function for use in Promise.prototype.finally.
   1. Assert: IsConstructor(_C_) is *true*.
   1. If <a href="https://tc39.github.io/ecma262/#sec-iscallable">IsCallable</a>(_onFinally_) is not *true*, return _onFinally_.
   1. Let _catchFinally_ be a new built-in function object as defined in CatchFinally Function.